Skip navigation

 Workload and unit value

-2. The unit value of a single micro-credential must not exceed 6 units and must be a whole number.
+2. The unit value of a single micro-credential or MOOC must not exceed 6 units and must be a whole number.
 There is no maximum unit value for a micro-credential stack.

-6. The face-to-face contact is normally taught in intensive mode.
+3. Face-to-face contact for ANU micro-credentials is normally taught in intensive mode.
 Any micro-credential of more than three units is required be taught in intensive mode.

 Assessment

-1. To receive a micro-credential, an enrolee must demonstrate attainment of the learning outcomes through completion of assessment.
+1. To receive a micro-credential or, for MOOCs only, verified certificate, an enrolee must demonstrate attainment of the learning outcomes through completion of assessment.
 Owing to the brief nature of the micro-credential and its assessment, the ANU Student Assessment (Coursework) Policy and Procedure do not apply.

 2. Assessment must have the following characteristics:

-4. supplementary assessment is not available; if an enrolee receives an overall failing mark (less than 50%), the enrolee may request that all assessment be remarked by a marker who was not involved in the teaching of the course and who is appointed by the Head of School or, for CLT, the Director of CLT; if there is disagreement between the markers, the final decision shall rest with an Associate Dean of the managing College or, for CLT, the Pro Vice-Chancellor (Education and Digital), whose decision is not subject to further appeal;
+4. Supplementary assessment is not available; if an enrolee receives an overall failing mark (less than 50%), the enrolee may request that all assessment be remarked by a marker who was not involved in the teaching of the course and who is appointed by the Head of School or, for CLT, the Director of CLT; if there is disagreement between the markers, the final decision shall rest with an Associate Dean of the managing College or, for CLT, the Pro Vice-Chancellor (Learning and Teaching), whose decision is not subject to further appeal;

-5. the micro-credential outline must state principles for extensions and any penalties for late submission;
+5. For micro-credentials only: The micro-credential outline must state principles for extensions and any penalties for late submission;

-6. given the level of assumed English language ability required for admission into micro-credentials, there are no special assessment arrangements for enrolees from language backgrounds other than English; and
+6. Given the level of assumed English language ability required for admission into micro-credentials or enrolment in MOOCs, there are no special assessment arrangements for enrolees from language backgrounds other than English; and

 Academic Integrity

-1. All enrolees before commencing the assessment for their first ANU micro-credential must declare their commitment to abiding by academic integrity as part of the induction process.
+1. Before commencing the assessment for their first ANU micro-credential or MOOC, all enrolees must declare their commitment to abiding by the University’s Academic Integrity Rule.
 To support enrolees in understanding the University’s current standards, training in Academic Integrity is made available.
 The nature of this training is approved by Academic Board.
 There is no additional fee for this training.

 2. All assessment task submissions require agreement to the following declaration by the enrolee: “I declare that this work:

-1. All ANU micro-credentials has an admission requirement of completion of at least an AQF Level 7 Bachelor Degree or equivalent work experience, with no minimum GPA specified.
+1. All ANU micro-credentials have an admission requirement of completion of at least an AQF Level 7 Bachelor Degree or equivalent work experience, with no minimum GPA specified.

 2. Where the language of instruction is English, all micro-credentials must state the following: the assumed level of English Language competency is equivalent to completion of an undergraduate degree program taught in English.